dfighter1312/ml_pipeline_weather_forecast/README.md

 *(The new data is located in `./datasets/real/export-reec56.BEWACO 2021.csv`)*

 ## Tasks for Week 4:
-- Running web server in Docker.
+- Running web server in Flask and Docker.
+- Apply model to new dataset.

 ### Tour guide for Week 4:
+**1. Running web server**

 - Install Docker Desktop.
 - Create a Dockerhub account and a repository within the account with name `<username>/ml_pipeline_weather_forecast`
 - Run